Don’t Go to the Kentucky Derby – Why Horse Racing Is A Cruel Tradition

 When they are determined to be too old, too slow, or not good enough – they are very often slaughtered for meat.

-“It is well-documented that many racehorses end up at slaughter auctions within a week of their last race, despite the fact that many tracks across the country have policies opposing this practice,” said Nancy Perry, the senior vice president of ASPCA governmental relations.
+“It is well-documented that many racehorses end up at slaughter auctions within a week of their last race, even though many tracks across the country have policies opposing this practice,” said Nancy Perry, the senior vice president of ASPCA governmental relations.

 Not all are sent to slaughter, of course.
 There are always exceptions to rules and if a horse has been deemed a winner or a successful horse, they are often forced to breed for retirement andddddddd talk about making the owner money.
 For example, Smarty Jones has sired 418 foals in seven years for a whopping $7,500 per session.